OpenWaterFoundation/owf-lib-viz-c3-js/README.md

 * [C3 Examples](http://c3js.org/examples.html)
 * [C3 Options](http://c3js.org/reference.html)

+## Dataset Limitations

+At around six years of data using four different series, approximately 8,760 data points, C3 becomes bogged down when using the subchart and when scrolling around the graph.
+C3 seems to do extremely well with simple, small sets of data.

 ## What is a Timeseries Graph

 Timeseries, also known as Line Graphs, are used to display quantitative value over a continuous interval or time span.
 It is most frequently used to show trends and relationships (when grouped with other lines).
 Line Graphs also help to give a "big picture" over an interval, to see how it has developed over that period.